panos-vasilopoulos/php-apache-mariadb-pma-bookworm-production/README.md

 # About

-This GitHub repository offers an optimized Apache web server setup for PHP applications, including MariaDB and phpMyAdmin for robust database management, enhancing performance and security while simplifying deployment and administration tasks.
+This GitHub repository offers an optimized Apache web server setup for PHP applications, including MariaDB and phpMyAdmin for database management, and enhancing performance and security while simplifying deployment and administration tasks.

 ## Images and Space Required

 Upon building three services (containers) will be deployed based on the following images:
 - php:8.4-apache-bookworm (Customized): 621MB
 - mariadb: 336MB
 - phpmyadmin/phpmyadmin: 571MB

 Total available space required (without your application): 1.53GB